 Sign into TSM with the administrator credentials that you are using to run Setup.

 Step 3: Activate and register Tableau Server

 When TSM starts, it will launch the Activate page.

 Tableau Server requires at least one product key that is used both to activate the server and to set your licence type (user-based or core-based).

 If the computer running Tableau Server is not connected to the internet, then you'll have to activate the server offline.
 If this is your situation, be sure to read Activate Tableau Offline(Link opens in a new window).

 Step 4: Configure essential Tableau Server settings

-After you finish activating and registering, the Tableau Server configuration options page appears.
+After you have finished activating and registering, the Tableau Server configuration options page will appear.